DracoGriffin/DG_Mods/DracoDogMod/README.md

 - Corrected Bulldog to have lunge and attack training description

 - Added harvest option to armored dogs for chance to retrieve Kevlar dog harness

+#### 0.4c

+- Removed obsolete files (some parts are now in vanilla gameplay).
+May cause issues on first load; should be able to save and reload with no more errors.

+- Updated harvest for proper values with recent vanilla changes.